-The grant is a lump sum and thus independent of project duration, type and content.
-The grant is triggered automatically per participating organisation when applying.
+The grant is a lump sum and thus independent of project duration, type and content when the application is approved.
+The payment will be executed to the coordinating institution.
 The coordinating institution is awarded a higher rate since greater administrative costs are foreseen when coordinating a project.